Vandebron/gh-mpyl/README-usage.md

 See `mpyl.steps`.

-## ..create a test step

-### Junit test results

-MPyL can parse Junit test results for reporting purposes.
-Your test step needs to produce a `mpyl.steps.models.ArtifactType.JUNIT_TESTS` artifact.
-See `mpyl.steps.test.echo` for an example of how such an artifact can be created.

 ### Integration tests
 If your project includes "integration tests" that require a docker container to run during the test stage,